seankelliher/electoral-college-list/Readme.md

 # Electoral College

-Interactive Electoral College calculator.
+Electoral College calculator.
 User adds/subtracts states to find combinations that get the 270 votes needed to win the US Presidental Election.
-Highlighting shows (1) which states have been selected and (2) who won each state in the 2016 Presidental Election.
-A "real time" total is maintained.
-No need to press a "submit" button.
-Also, the "total" number of votes is fixed.
+Color coding shows which states have been selected and who won the state in 2016 (last election).
+The vote total is fixed in the header.
 No need to scroll up/down on small screens to see it.

 ## Authors